-Enhance the use of nature friendly measures and maintenance practices in a collaborative approach with the competent authorities, considering the Climate Change Adaptation Strategy, which aims at natural resilience to climate change effects and consists of seven basic elements: Natural dynamics, interconnectivity, integration, flexibility, long-term approach, site specific approach and participation.
+Enhance the use of nature-based measures and maintenance practices in a collaborative approach with the competent authorities, based on the Climate Change Adaptation Strategy, which aims at natural resilience to climate change effects and consists of seven basic elements: natural dynamics, interconnectivity, integration, flexibility, long-term approach, site specific approach and participation.
+In addition, place emphasis on strengthening the potential of coastal habitats such as saltmarshes and seagrasses in contributing to coastal protection, biodiversity conservation and carbon sequestration.

-- Alterations of the natural dynamic processes and the biodiversity of the Wadden Sea Cooperation Area due to the existing measures (for example fixation of the coastline due to i.a. dikes, loss of tidal flats and alteration of sediment supply (and salt) and erosion due to construction of groins, revetments and extraction of sand and clay, loss of connectivity due to existing structures and their maintenance). - Increase in number and size of coastal flood defence and coastal protection measures to adapt to sea level rise may cause habitat and species loss.
-Sea level rise may cause difficulties with inland drainage i.e. tide gates are being converted into pumping stations that hinder connectivity between Wadden Sea and mainland.
+- Alterations of the natural dynamic processes and the biodiversity of the Wadden Sea Cooperation Area due to the existing measures (for example fixation of the coastline due to i.a. dikes, loss of tidal flats and alteration of sediment and salt supply, and erosion due to construction of groins, revetments and extraction of sand and clay, loss of connectivity due to existing structures and their maintenance). - Increase in number and size of coastal flood defence and coastal protection measures to adapt to sea level rise may cause habitat and species loss. - Sea level rise may cause difficulties with inland drainage i.e. tide gates are being converted into pumping stations that hinder connectivity between Wadden Sea and mainland.

-- Existing trilateral Climate Change Adaptation Strategy (CCAS) with guiding principles aiming to improve resilience of the Wadden Sea Region to climate change for the benefit of nature conservation the safety of the inhabitants and visitors (Annex 4, Tønder Declaration 2014). - Existing permanent expert group which stimulates the implementation of the CCAS and updates the priorities, supports initiatives for knowledge exchange, studies to assess effects of climate change as well as adaptation measures. - Existing knowledge and experience that site managers have in combination with the existing good cooperation with the coastal flood defence and protection agencies.
+- Existing trilateral Climate Change Adaptation Strategy (CCAS) with seven basic elements aiming to improve resilience of the Wadden Sea Region to climate change for the benefit of nature conservation and the safety of inhabitants and visitors (Annex 4, Tønder Declaration 2014). - Existing permanent expert group which stimulates the implementation of the CCAS and updates the priorities,

+- supports initiatives for knowledge exchange, studies to assess effects of climate change as well as adaptation measures. - Existing knowledge and experience that site managers have in combination with the existing good cooperation with the coastal flood defence and protection agencies.